Brad and Jonathan discuss health optimization strategies with Dr. Scott Sherr.

 You can look for tests from some functional or natural doctors.
 However, you should first focus on cleaning up your diet for the long-term.

 Once you are ready for testing, then you want to find a place to receive metabolomic testing.
-Metabolites are things that are happening within your cell in real time.
+Metabolites are things that are happening within your cell in real-time.
 The test can uncover how your cells are making energy, processing your food, and dealing with toxins in your body.

 After understanding what your cells are doing now, the goal is to understand what toxins might result in a disease manifestation in the future.

 You will have to do some research to find a doctor in your area that offers this test because it is a specialized test that not all doctors know how to use.
-Health Optimization Medicine trains doctors on this test, so you might want to start here.

 Scott admits that it is difficult to recommend diets to people without knowing more about their individual situation.
 However, he does have some preferences to pass along.